nicomana/terraform/README.md

-# terraform
+# Terraform
-terraform testing templates
+This repository contains a mix of different templates for testing and practicing purposes